 Even though it was my own place and I had a new bed, nightstand, and chair, I hated being there.
 It reminded me I had nothing, and the dreams I had as a foster kid hadn't come true and felt like they never would.
 I used to lay awake at night in whatever foster home or group home I'd happen to be in and imagine being adopted by a real family and having a future, or aging out and getting a job and a car and a girlfriend and having a life.
 Having those dreams kept me going all those years in care, but now they felt like the fantasies of a child, like Santa Claus, or wishing on a Turkey wishbone and having it come true.
 Dreams don't come true; they never have and never will, and wishes were nothing more than self-torture.

 I thought about killing myself more than once, but I lacked that courage.
 People say that suicide is the coward's way out, but it isn't; I think it's the bravest thing a person can do.
 I think the people who say it's the cowards way out haven't ever thought about doing it, and would never understand the torment of not wanting to live anymore but being terrified of dying.

 I ate my tin of beans out of the dented pot I warmed them up in, washed it and my spoon, and went to bed to hide from cold that wormed its thin fingers through the gaps under my door and around the frame of my window.

 I cried as I stared into the darkness and thought about Angel smiling at me that day and how wonderful it would be if she was there beside me.
-I wondered if she was thinking of me and if she ached for my arms holding her as much as I ached to do that small thing.
+I wondered if she was thinking of me and if she ached for my arms holding her as much as I ached to do that small and intimate thing.
 It wasn't about sex, although she was cute and all, it was about the fact that she saw me and remembered me.